The CFA Foundation, Inc.

 The first major donation to the foundation, from the National Capital Cat Show, was funding to purchase the silver collar and medal presented to Cosey at a Madison Square Garden cat show on May 8, 1895.
 Cosey was a brown tabby Maine (Coon) cat owned by Mrs. Fred Brown of Long Island, NY.

 From time to time, the museum will have special collections on exhibit.
-Currently, we have the following on display:

 The Research Library